nimab16/Object-detection_Mask-RCNN/README.md

 Finally, the result of training should be declare as validation accuracy, training loss and some images that shows the segmentation and detection.
 In addition there is a part of discussion that is regarding to difficulties and the steps for solving them.

 # Materials and Libraries
 At the first step, the object for training and validation should be annotated by a human.
 I use https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html and Polygon selector to segment the region of Gitar.
-The output of these annotation is a Json file. ( you can find the images and Json file in the dataset part ).
+The output of these annotation is a Json file. ( you can find the images and Json file in the dataset (gitar ) part ).
 In addition, I used the Mask RCNN sample https://github.com/matterport/Mask_RCNN as a basic code but I cahnged some parts according to what I need.

 # How to use
 I used Google Colab to run this project.
-The most important part of running the project is to check the address for Mask RCNN, dataset images, and the JSON file from annotation.
+The most important part of running the project is to check the address for Mask RCNN, dataset (gitar) images, and the JSON file from annotation.
 I upload all of them on my Google drive then I use them in my code. ( for example '/content/drive/MyDrive/Mask_RCNN' ).
 I did not use enough images for the training part (24 annotated images ).
 If you add more images you can get better results.